Charles-Marteau/Mycrograd/README.md

 ### experiment.ipynb

 In this notebook we test our layers, our automatic differentiation and our optimizers by putting everything together in the training of neural networks.
-We define a feed forward neural network and train it on a random dataset.
-Then we train a transformer to do addition of two-digits numbers.
+We start with a feed forward neural network and train it on a random dataset.
+We then train a transformer to do addition of two-digits numbers.
 We conclude with a comparison with torch.